Refrigerator and Food Safety Tips

 If you have glass shelves, make certain no food is resting against the walls, which can cause the food items to freeze, in addition to altering proper air flow to lower shelves.

 Food Safety Guidelines

-Be sure to check the infographic on our Food Safety Guidlines blog for a list of foods to discard or keep when temperatures rise in the refrigerator or freezer.
+Freezer or Refrigerator not cooling?
+Be sure to check our blogpost “Normal Refrigerator Temperatures” for a list of foods to discard or keep when temperatures rise in the refrigerator or freezer.

 Food that is properly cooked and frozen is safe.
 Food that is properly handled and stored in the freezer near 0° F (-18° C) will remain safe.
 While freezing does not kill most bacteria, it does stop bacteria from growing.
 Though food will be safe indefinitely at 0° F, unless otherwise indicated, quality will decrease the longer the food is in the freezer.

 Refrigerate or freeze perishables right away.
 According to the US FDA: Stick to the “two-hour rule” for leaving items needing refrigeration out at room temperature.
 Never allow meat, poultry, seafood, eggs, or other foods, including leftovers, that require refrigeration to sit at room temperature (72° F) for more than two hours.

 Keep the refrigerator temperature below 40° F (4° C).
 The freezer temperature should be 0° F (-18° C).
 Thermometers placed at the center of each compartment are the best way of knowing these temperatures and are generally inexpensive.

 Food temperature danger zone is between 40° F to 140° F. We refrigerate food at 40° and below for short term storage, so just a few degrees warmer puts your food at risk.

 According to the US FDA: If you lose power you should cover your food to catch drippings.